opennorth/represent-canada-data/README.md

 This repository stores the digital boundary files for the database.
 The [represent-canada](https://github.com/opennorth/represent-canada) repository is what's running at [represent.opennorth.ca](https://represent.opennorth.ca/).

+## Layout

+Boundary files are under [boundaries/](boundaries/).
+Most are stored in a directory tree matching [Open Civic Data Division Identifiers (OCD-ID)](http://docs.opencivicdata.org/en/latest/proposals/0002.html) starting at [boundaries/ocd-division/](boundaries/ocd-division/).
+Federal, provincial and territorial boundary files are further scoped by [redistribution year](https://github.com/opennorth/represent-canada/issues/102).

+A few boundary files exist outside the OCD-ID tree.
+Some, like `ca_cd` and `ca_csd`, are Census geography files whose OCD-ID would clash with Canada's.
+Others are the sources of multiple boundary sets in the API, each with a different OCD-ID.

 ## License

 Open North has permission to redistribute all shapefiles in this repository.
 Please read the [overall license](https://github.com/opennorth/represent-canada-data/tree/master/LICENSE.txt) and the `LICENSE.txt` file in each directory to know your rights.
 In some cases, you will not have permission to redistribute the shapefile.